Vaccine Therapy for Cancer

 Autor: Marisa Healy, BSN, RN

-Contribuidor de contenido: S. Jack Wei, MD and Lara Bonner Millar, MD
+Contribuidor de contenido: S. Jack Wei, MD, Lara Bonner Millar, MD, and Allyson Van Horn, MPH

 How does the immune system work?

-White blood cells, also called leukocytes, look for these foreign invaders and destroy them.
+White blood cells, also called leukocytes, look for these foreign invaders and kill them.
 There are two types of leukocytes:

-• B lymphocytes: Find the pathogens.
-B lymphocytes also make antibodies.
+• B lymphocytes: These cells helpfind pathogens and also make antibodies.
 Antibodies are proteins in the body that fight infections that your body has already been exposed to.

-Most of us have gotten vaccines for infectious diseases, like measles and hepatitis.
-These vaccines use weak or dead forms of viruses, bacteria, or other germs to start an immune response in the body.
-Cancer vaccines teach the immune system to find, attack and destroy cancer cells.
+There are vaccines for infectious diseases, like measles and hepatitis.
+These vaccines use weak or dead forms of viruses, bacteria, or other germs to start an immune response in your body.
+Cancer vaccines teach the immune system to find, attack, and kill cancer cells.

 How do cancer vaccines work?

-A cancer vaccine has cancer cells, parts of cells, or pure antigens in them.
-The vaccine helps with the immune response against cancer cells that are already in the body.
-This is different from other vaccines that are used to prevent infection.
-Cancer vaccines help the immune system recognize tumor cells as foreign invaders so that they may be destroyed.
+A cancer vaccine contains cancer cells, parts of cells, or pure antigens.
+The vaccine helps with the immune response against cancer cells that are already in your body.
+This differs from other vaccines that are used to prevent infection.
+Cancer vaccines help your immune system notice tumor cells as foreign invaders so that they may be killed.

-Tumor cells often have distinct antigens (called tumor-associated antigens, or TAAs).
+Tumor cells often have antigens (called tumor-associated antigens, or TAAs).
 Most TAAs are also found in normal cells.
 Because the immune system sees these antigens as “normal,” no immune response is started.
 If the immune system can be taught to see the TAAs as foreign, an immune response can be started against the tumor.
-Several TAAs have been found that are in some types of cancers, but not in normal cells.
-By targeting these TAAs with cancer vaccines, cancer vaccines can cause the immune system to attack cancer cells while leaving normal, healthy cells mostly safe.
-Currently, cancer vaccines targeting cancers of the breast, prostate, liver, kidney, pancreas, lung, melanoma, and certain types of leukemias and lymphomas are in clinical trials.
+Some TAAs have been found in certain types of cancers, but not in normal cells.
+By targeting these TAAs with cancer vaccines, your immune system can attack cancer cells while leaving normal, healthy cells mostly safe.
+Cancer vaccines that target cancers of the breast, prostate, liver, kidney, pancreas, lung, skin, and certain types of leukemias and lymphomas are in clinical trials.

 Are there any vaccines that prevent cancer?